Exploring Highly Prospective Targets in the Yukon’s Tintina Gold Belt

 Generic Gold owns nine properties that total 39,820 hectares of land in the Yukon.
 All of the company’s projects have been prioritized for exploration, but the company’s focus is on developing the VIP and Goodman gold projects.
-The VIP property is approximately 25 kilometers from Goldcorp’s (TSX:G) Coffee Gold deposits, which are reporting indicated resources of 2.96 million ounces gold and inferred resources of 2.12 million ounces gold.
+The VIP property is approximately 25 kilometers from Goldcorp’s (TSX:G) Coffee Gold deposits, which host proven and probable reserves of 2.16 million ounces of gold, an indicated resource of 780,000 ounces and an inferred resource of 1.15 million ounces.
 The VIP property is along trend and showing similar geology and structures to the Coffee Gold deposits.

 The Goodman project is located on the same mineralization fault trend that the Victoria Gold Corp’s (TSXV:VIT) Eagle Gold deposit sits upon.
-The Victoria’s Eagle deposit hosts an indicated resource of 4.8 million ounces gold and an inferred resource of 1.5 million ounces gold.
+The Victoria’s Eagle deposit hosts a measured and indicated resource of 3.6 million ounces gold and an inferred resource of 276,000 ounces gold.
 Generic Gold is also conducting exploration on their additional properties and will be drilling on the VIP and Goodman properties during the summer of 2018.

 Management and insiders notably own roughly 70 percent of company shares.
 Generic Gold’s board of directors and management team is lead by experienced mining industry professionals with experience in exploration, finance, capital markets and mine development.